wojtekczajka/ConnectFourGame/README.md

 ## Technologies used

 The project was written using the Servlet class.
 It allows the game board to be displayed on a webpage using HTML.

+In order to test functions the JUnit class was used.

 ## Game rules